 3. Can a MIP charge be dismissed?

-Possibly, if the defendant participates in a diversion program or deferred judgment.
+Possibly, it is due to the minor participating in a diversion program or deferred judgment.

 Diversion is a program offered to a minor in place of criminal action being taken against the minor.
 This type of program removes the minor from prosecution before he/she must plead guilty or no contest.
 So long as the minor completes the terms of the diversion program, the minor will not be prosecuted and face the potential of a criminal record.